Elementary Studies and Child Development

-Students take a variety of learning and development courses as well as content-specific methods courses related to language arts, reading, social studies, mathematics, science, art, music, health education, and physical education.
-During these courses, students participate in field experiences where they interact with teachers, educational professionals, community service professionals, and provide learning experiences for children in the early and middle childhood age ranges.
+Our program features a variety of learning and development courses as well as content-specific methods courses related to language arts, reading, social studies, mathematics, science, art, music, health education, and physical education.

-UC's Education programs are accredited by the West Virginia Department of Education and the Council for the Accreditation of Educator Preparation (CAEP)/ Teacher Education Accreditation Council (TEAC)
+Our education programs are accredited by the West Virginia Department of Education and the Council for the Accreditation of Educator Preparation (CAEP)/ Teacher Education Accreditation Council (TEAC).